equalitie/BotHound/README.md

 ## Configuration
 You need to create a configuration file bothound.yaml

-1. Make a copy of the [example configuration file](conf/rename_me_to_bothound.yaml)
+* Make a copy of the [example configuration file](conf/rename_me_to_bothound.yaml)
-2. Rename the copy to bothound.yaml
+* Rename the copy to bothound.yaml
-3. Update the file with your credentials
+* Update the file with your credentials.

+Bothoung.yaml description:
+* encryption_passphrase - the password for IP encryption
+* hash_passphrase - the solt for hash function used for IP hash, stored in the database
+* sniffles section - not supported yet
+* elastic_db - Elastic search node credentials

 # Initialization